-Wendy Wilson is a Programs Manager at the Fund for Peace.
+Wendy Wilson is a Programs Director at the Fund for Peace.
 She works across the practice areas of state fragility and resilience, conflict early warning and peace building, particularly in Sub-Saharan Africa.
 Wendy provides subject matter expertise and technical capacity building on early warning and early response to civil society organizations and sub-regional organizations, including the Economic Community of West African States (ECOWAS) and its relevant entities.

 She also co-manages FFP’s responsible business practices portfolio, implementing projects in partnership with governments, civil society organizations, and academic institutions on responsible mining in West Africa.
 In addition, Wendy leads FFP’s monitoring and evaluation (M&E) programming.